Malik al-Ashtar

+Malik al-Ashtar (مَالِك ٱلْأَشْتَر), romanized: Mālik al-Ashtar), born Mālik ibn al-Ḥārith al-Nakhaʿī al-Madhḥijī (مَالِك ٱبْن ٱلْحَارِث ٱلنَّخَعِيّ ٱلْمَذْحِجِيّ), was an Arab Muslim military commander and tribal leader of the Nakha branch of the Madhḥij confederation.
+He was active in the political and military events of the Rashidun Caliphate.
+Malik gained prominence for his leadership role in several campaigns and for his influence within the armies of the period, including in the Battle of the Yarmuk.
+He was later appointed governor of Egypt but died on the way there in 658 CE (38 AH).
+Malik rose to prominence during the caliphate of Ali and as one of his key allies, took part in the main battles of the First Fitna, including the Battle of Jamal, the Battle of Siffin against Mu'awiya, and the Battle of Nahrawan, where he served as a cavalry commander.

 Birth

-Although Malik's actual birth year is unknown, many historians say he was 10 years older than Ali Ibn Abi Talib and 20 years younger than Muhammad.
+Although Malik's actual birth year is unknown, many historians say he was 10 years older than Ali Ibn Abi Talib and 20 years younger than Muhammad, which it is possible that he was born in the year 586 in Yemen, Arabia.
 Moreover, it is known that Malik was a Madh'hij, a sub-class of the Bani Nakha tribe from Yemen, which is also the tribe of another Sahabah named Amru bin Ma'adi Yakrib.

-His lineage is traced back to Yarab bin Qahtan through his paternal surname Malik bin Al Hareth.
+His lineage is traced back to Yarab bin Qahtan through his paternal surname Malik bin Al-Harith.

 Conflicts with the governor of Kufa and the event of Al-Rabadha

 In the year 30 AH (after Hijra) or 650 CE, many Muslims living in the city of Kufa were angered over the action of the governor Waleed ibn Uqba (the half-brother of Uthman ibn Affan).
-People went to Mu'awiyah with their complaints.
+People went to Mu'awiya with their complaints.
 The gathering included Malik al-Ashtar and Kumayl ibn Ziyad.
-After listening to the complaints, Mu'awiyah accused Kumayl and Malik of disuniting the religion and disobeying their leader, and exiled from Shaam to Homs.
+After listening to the complaints, Mu'awiya accused Kumayl and Malik of disuniting the religion and disobeying their leader, and exiled from Shaam to Homs.

 Eventually, Malik al-Ashtar, Kumayl ibn Ziyad, and the delegation made it back to Kufa.
 After coming back to Kufa and failing to remove al-Waleed, the delegation, including Kumayl ibn Ziyad, was led by Malik al-Ashtar on a journey to Medina, the capital of the Muslim empire, to address the issue with Uthman.
 Kumayl ibn Ziyad, Malik al-Ashtar, Muhammad ibn Abi Hudhaifa, and Abdur Rahman ibn Udays were the ones who spoke out most about al-Waleed and the corruption that was occurring.